 - If the text block is a header for a section, use the appropriate header format selection.
 Do not try to emulate the look by using simply bolding the text.
 It may look the same on the screen, but screen readers and search engines read it differently.

-- Do not use heading format for a page title's subheader text, since this is just additional information, not a header of a new section.
-Instead, make the format a "Paragraph" and select the "subheader" style.
+- Do not use heading format for a page's subtitle text, since this is just additional information, not a header of a new section.
+Instead, make the format "Normal" and select the "Subtitle" style.

 Most of the text blocks on your page will be paragraphs.
-To create a paragraph on your page, click on the block of text and select "Paragraph" from the format menu.
+To create a paragraph on your page, click on the block of text and select "Normal" from the format menu.
 "Normal (DIV)" is only used when you are using HTML code from another source.

 Lists should be used whenever there is a list of items on your page, rather than separate paragraphs, since they are easy for a visitor to scan.
 To create a list, hilight the text blocks of your items and click on either the unordered list (bullets) or ordered list (numbers) button.